StanislavKosharinski/fliflofla/README.md

 - Visual progress indicator, mode pill, and tabular countdown for easy scanning.
 - Custom durations, long break cadence, and sound toggle persisted to `localStorage`.
 - Optional chime and browser notification at the end of each interval using the Web Audio and Notifications APIs.
+- Daily task tracker with per-day schedules, inline editing, session history, and safeguards for clearing data.

 ### Development